iterate-ch/docs/mountainduck/connect/index.md

 :::
 :::{tab} Online

-In [_Online_ connect mode](online.md), changes to a file are immediately uploaded and in sync when an application has finished saving a file.
+Using [_Online_ connect mode](online.md), changes to a file are immediately uploaded and in sync when an application has finished saving a file.

 :::
 :::{tab} Smart Synchronization